-Lets explore how Jose Mourinho’s leadership style & qualities have contributed towards his success in becoming one of the most highly decorated football managers of all time.
+Lets explore 4 key ways in how Jose Mourinho’s leadership style & qualities have contributed towards his success as a leader and one of the most highly decorated football managers of all time.

 Jose Mourinho Leadership Qualities

-Mourinho quote on motivation – “I always say that as the coach and leader you must be the master motivator of your team.
+Mourinho quote on motivation – “I always say, as a leader you must be the master motivator of your team.
 When performance levels drop, your energy, motivation and drive can be the turning point for change!”

-Jose Mourinho on leadership – “In the beginning I remember regularly working 16 hour days scouting and coaching players to achieve the best standards possible with the resources we had.
+Jose Mourinho on leadership – “In the beginning, with limited resources, I remember regularly working many 16-hour days that included scouting and coaching players to achieve the best standards possible.
 My vision was to be number 1.”

 He used a Pace-Setting Leadership Style whereby he constantly challenged his team to succeed.
-Leaders who implement this style must be highly driven to achieve and be willing to lead by example.
+Leaders who implement this style must be highly driven to apply it successfully and be willing to lead by example.

 A perfect demonstration of this pace-setting leadership style was when Mourinho used his ferocious drive and ambition to land his first major management job with FC Porto of Portugal.

-Mourinho on resilience – “Challenges are an everyday occurrence so you must be mentally strong and be willing to fight.
+Mourinho on resilience – “Challenges are an everyday occurrence, you must be mentally strong and be willing to fight.
 As a leader if I show strong resilience my players are likely to reciprocate that also.
 Without resilience there is no success.”

 Without resilience, those in a position of power within any job role will fall short of their goals.
 So as team leaders & managers how can we channel our failures for the better?